mwszekely/preact-transition/README.md

 # Preact Transitions

 Easy management of CSS transition classes and inplace swappable content.
-Designed to be simple, small, and to prefer plain CSS for the actual animation whenever possible.
+Designed to be simple, small, and to prefer plain CSS for the actual transition animations.

 ![Alt text](collapse.gif?raw=true "Title")